anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePaymentLinksApi.md

 <a id="securepaymentlinksdetailspost"></a>
 # **SecurePaymentlinksDetailsPost**
-> PaymentLinkResponse SecurePaymentlinksDetailsPost (string xApiKey, string xAppKey, string xVersion, string origin, SecurePaymentLinkRequest securePaymentLinkRequest)
+> PaymentLinkResponse SecurePaymentlinksDetailsPost (string xApiKey, string xAppKey, float xVersion, string origin, SecurePaymentLinkRequest securePaymentLinkRequest)

 This API is used for getting Payment Links by PaymentLink ID